2013 Suzuki Grand Vitara Interior

 The 2013 Suzuki Grand Vitara comes with standard features that include automatic climate control, a touch-screen voice-activated navigation system and a four-speaker stereo with Bluetooth phone and audio connectivity and a USB port.
 Options and features available on higher trims include a sunroof, push-button start, cruise control, a backup camera and an upgraded stereo.

 Test drivers praise the 2013 Grand Vitara for its clear gauges and easy-to-use audio and climate controls.
-The Grand Vitara’s navigation system is a stand-out feature in the class; however, one reviewer says that it makes some stereo adjustments more difficult than they should be.
+The Grand Vitara’s standard navigation system is a stand-out feature in the class.
+However, one reviewer says that it makes some stereo adjustments more difficult than they should be.

 - "Gauges are large and clear.
 The climate controls are within easy reach, as is the standard navigation system.
 It does absorb audio functions, complicating what should be simple adjustments." -- Consumer Guide